mooxphp/moox/_packages/jobs/README.md

 	    ->navigationGroup('My Jobs and Queues')
 	    ->navigationSort(5)
 	    ->navigationCountBadge(true)
 ])
 ```

 You don't need to register all Resources.
-If you don't use Job Batches, you can hide this feature by not registering it, like in this example.
-The settings of Job Batches is identical to Failed Jobs, if you want to include it with individual settings.
+If you don't use Job Batches, you can hide this feature by not registering it.

 ## Usage